Flowers for Algernon: Novel

 After moving to Manhattan with Algernon, Charlie becomes involved in a relationship with Fay Lillman, his neighbor, which quells his loneliness.
 After an incident with a disabled busboy, Charlie becomes inspired to continue to improve Nemur and Strauss's experiment and applies for a grant.
 However, he notices Algernon is beginning to behave erratically.
 In his research, he discovers a flaw behind Nemur and Strauss's procedure that indicates he might lose his intelligence and possibly regress back to his previous state.
 Before that happens, Charlie publishes his findings as the "Algernon–Gordon effect", as Algernon dies.

 As Charlie begins to regress to his former mental state, he finds closure with his family.
-Rose, who still lives in the family's old home in Brooklyn, has developed dementia and recognizes him only briefly; his father Matt, who broke off contact with the family years earlier, does not recognize him at all.
-He is only able to reconnect with Norma, who is now caring for Rose in their newly depressed neighborhood, but he declines to stay with them.
+His mother Rose, who still lives in the family's old home in Brooklyn, has developed dementia and recognizes him only briefly.
+His father Matt, who broke off contact with the family years earlier, does not recognize him at all.
+He is only able to reconnect with his sister Norma, who is now caring for Rose in their newly depressed neighborhood, but he declines to stay with them.

 Charlie begins dating Alice again, but his frustration with declining intelligence eventually causes him to end his relationships with her and Dr. Strauss.
 Unable to bear the thought of being dependent and pitied by his friends and co-workers, he decides to live at the Warren State Home and Training School, where no one knows about the operation.
 In a final postscript to his writings, he requests that someone put flowers on Algernon's grave in the backyard of Charlie's former residence.